jngrad/espresso/doc/sphinx/installation.rst

         ``sudo apt install python3-numpy python3-scipy``
         can be rewritten as ``python3 -m pip install numpy scipy``, and thus do not require root privileges.
+        Whenever this documentation refers to :file:`requirements.txt`,
+        it is the one located in the top-level directory of the project.

         Depending on your needs, you may choose to install all |es|
         dependencies inside the environment, or only the subset of